DIY Spice Rubs for Father’s Day Gifts

 After we got home, my hubby and brother made sure that I sat with my feet up in the recliner for the evening.
 I enjoyed a super yummy dinner that they made.
 I was so spoiled!

-Over this past year, I have become more and more thankful for my supporting and encouraging hubby that’s been by my side every step of the way.
+Over this past year, I have become more and more thankful for my supporting and encouraging hubby who’s been by my side every step of the way.

 Watching him turn into an amazing daddy has been one of the best parts of becoming a parent.
 All that to say, dads deserve to be spoiled on Father’s Day!